papiro/infra/README.md

 A collection of reusable DevOps constructs, automation tools, and patterns for AWS-based deployments.
 This repository demonstrates infrastructure as code, configuration management, and deployment automation practices for developers building and managing their own infrastructure.

+## The All-In-One (AIO) Architecture

+This repository provides a complete solution for deploying multiple web applications on a single EC2 instance.
+The components work together to create an "All-In-One" server that is optimized for three key concerns:

+**Cost Optimization**
+- Single EC2 instance hosts multiple applications
+- No NAT Gateway, API Gateway, or other expensive managed services
+- ARM64 (Graviton) instance types for better price-performance
+- Efficient resource utilization with Caddy as a lightweight reverse proxy

+**Security**
+- Only ports 80 and 443 are exposed to the internet for HTTPS traffic
+- SSH access is dynamically granted via `allow-private-ssh.sh` script, which automatically updates security group rules to allow only your current IP address
+- Encrypted EBS volumes by default
+- Amazon Linux 2023 with regular security updates

+**Maintainability**
+- Amazon Linux 2023 provides long-term support and automatic security patches
+- Infrastructure as Code (CDK) for reproducible deployments
+- Ansible roles for consistent server configuration
+- Caddy automatically handles HTTPS certificates via Let's Encrypt

+The typical deployment flow:
+1. **CDK** provisions the EC2 instance, VPC, security groups, and DNS records
+2. **Ansible** configures the server with Caddy, CloudWatch monitoring, and application dependencies
+3. **Scripts** provide operational tools for secure SSH access and deployment workflows
+4. **Caddy** serves as a reverse proxy, routing traffic to multiple applications based on domain names

 ## Repository Structure

 ```